harshabavigadda/Personal-Bookshelf/README.md

 2. Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.

 ### Deployment
-The application is deployed on Netlify: [https://personal-bookshelf-theta.vercel.app/]
+The application is deployed on Vercel: [https://personal-bookshelf-theta.vercel.app/]

 ## Features
 - Search for books using the Open Library API.